20 Horizon notation

 z Salty To denote an accumulation of salts more soluble than gypsum.

-If a horizon needs be subdivided, append a number onto the end of the name.
+If multiple horizons with the same name but minor differences in morphology are evident in a profile, distinguish each horizon by appending them with a number, in the order in which they are encountered down the profile.
 The horizon names must otherwise be identical, e.g. Bt1, Bt2, Btg1, Btg2 is correct, but Bt1, Bt2, Btg3, Btg4 is not.
 This convention can, however, cross lithological discontinuities, e.g. Bw1, Bw2, 2Bw3, 2Bw4.
+The convention can also be interrupted, e.g. Ah1, Bt, bAh2.
+The numerical suffix must always be placed last in the name.

 Pedogenic horizons that have been buried by deposition of additional material and little modified subsequently are called buried horizons and denoted by the prefix ‘b’.
 A buried horizon is obviously not in the same deposit as overlying horizons.
 Some buried horizons, however, are formed in material that is lithologically similar to the overlying deposit.
 The symbol is not used in Organic Soils or to separate an organic layer from a mineral layer.